w3s7y/scientific-python/README.md

 # scientific-python
 This is a base python 3 image with additional libraries loaded to enable a user to do machine learning and data analytics.
 The image also has some SQL libraries loaded to enable users to talk to Postgres databases (or green plum as it's based on postgres).

+There are some samples in /samples and it is usual to start this container in 'interactive' mode.

 ## Python & Module Versions